BITalinoWorld/python-lab-guides/BITalino Hands-on/README.md

 device.close()

 ```
+A detailed version notebook of this script can be seen at [ButtonBIT_steps.ipynb](detailed/ButtonBIT_steps.ipynb)
 ![bar](images/bitalinobar.jpg)

 ## 5 Online processing of signals <a name="online"></a>
-This script detects an EMG signal envelope and determines whether a certain threshold is exceeded.
+This script detects an EMG signal envelope and turns the buzzer ON in case a certain threshold is exceeded.
 [MuscleBIT.py](MuscleBIT.py):
 ```
 import bitalino